-Preemie Crochet Challenge
+Preemie Crochet Challenge 2020

-Welcome to the first annual Preemie Crochet Challenge!
+All of the patterns below are featured in the first annual Preemie Crochet Challenge!

 This is something that both Sara and I feel passionately about.
 We have both had preemie babies.
 I know that all babies are unique, gorgeous and bring challenges and adjustments to every family.
-However, each preemie baby is unique in the challenges that they bring, the care that they need and the adjustments that have to be made by their parents beyond the ‘norm’.
+However, each preemie baby is unique in the challenges that they bring, the care that they need, and the adjustments that have to be made by their parents beyond the ‘norm’.
 Not all parents get to bring their precious bundle home.

-For first time parents having a baby is SCARY!
-Add the complications of potential or real health issues, medications, tests, questions and concerns from family members who are just as worried.
+For first-time parents having a baby is SCARY!
+Add the complications of potential or real health issues, medications, tests, questions, and concerns from family members who are just as worried.
 It all adds to the stress and uncertainty.

 You can read about why this challenge means so much to us here

-Make sure you get your daily notifications!
+Make sure you get your daily notifications of our events!

 - Like and follow our Facebook Page